YuvalTzoor/CyberSight/README.md

    - Alternatively, the following commands can be run: `pnpm -F server dev`, `pnpm -F client dev`, and `flask --app main run`.

 4. **Open the Web Application:**
-   When the tasks are finished loading, open your web browser and go to [http://localhost:4200](http://localhost:4200) to access the client-side homepage.
+   When the tasks are finished loading, open your web browser and go to: [http://localhost:4200](http://localhost:4200), to access the client-side homepage.

 ## Databases UI Access